Parent Sport I — Ref: LIGER-PS-001

 Deep within the wind-blasted emptiness of the steppe, before prey, before hunger, there was the throw.
 Young initiates stood in silence as elders pointed toward distant boulders or tree stumps and bade them cast their spears — not to strike prey, but to come close.

 Modern anthropologists misread this as combat preparation.
-BOARS corrects them: it was pre-golf, the first known attempt to externalise control without opposition, governed by the Principle of Contestual Purity and animated by early intuitions of the Axis of Kinesthetic Engagement.
+LIGER corrects them: it was pre-golf, the first known attempt to externalise control without opposition, governed by the Principle of Contestual Purity and animated by early intuitions of the Axis of Kinesthetic Engagement.

 Tier 2 Derivatives